SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 maximum effective range.
 When using this sight on a weapon, the character must aim to get the bonus (though the character also gets the aiming bonus as well).
 Cost: Easy.
-UV Sight and Scope: Much more expensive, this “SNS” combination is also much more deadly than the laser sight.
+UV Sight and Scope: Much more expensive, this "SNS" combination is also much more deadly than the laser sight.
 The character using the weapon has a UV scope mounted on the weapon (or, less likely, is wearing ultraviolet goggles) and can see the UV laser dot (+1D to ﬁrearms roll).
 No one else can (unless they, also, are so equipped).
 The UV scope can also be used to track the dot at long distances.
 This sighting